dalibo/emaj/docs/en/multiGroupsFunctions.rst

 | **emaj.emaj_gen_sql_groups()**           | :ref:`emaj.emaj_gen_sql_group() <emaj_gen_sql_group>`                     |
 +------------------------------------------+---------------------------------------------------------------------------+

 The parameters of multi-groups functions are the same as those of their related mono-group function, except the first one.
-The *TEXT* table group parameter is replaced by a *TEXT ARRAY* parameter representing a tables groups list.
+The *TEXT* table group parameter is replaced by a *TEXT ARRAY* parameter representing a table groups list.

 .. _multi_groups_syntax: